-The Montessori Toddler Method: A Step-by-Step Guide
+The Montessori Toddler: A Step-by-Step Guide

 The complete guide to the Montessori toddler.
 Learn to be their guide, prepare the environment, and end power struggles with actionable tools.